JoseLion/ts-routeways/README.md

 ## Usage

-The concept simple, use the builder to create a `Routeways` instance that contain your custom routes.
+The concept is simple, use the builder to create a `Routeways` instance that contains your custom routes.
 Then use that instance to access your routes in the same structured way you define them.
-For each route can make a raw string URL, or parse a URL to consume the parameters on it.
+Each route can make a raw string URL, or parse a URL to consume the parameters on it.

 ```ts
 import { Codecs, Routeways } from "ts-routeways";